MaayanLab/drc-static/src/pages/centers/CWIC.md

 - title: TACC Receives NIH Award to Develop Cloud Workspace Implementation Center
   url: https://www.hpcwire.com/off-the-wire/tacc-receives-nih-award-to-develop-cloud-workspace-implementation-center/
 layout: '@/layouts/Center.astro'
-short_description: The CFDE Cloud Workspace
+short_description: The CFDE Cloud Workspace enables researchers to analyze, integrate, and share data with powerful tools, fostering collaboration and accelerating discoveries through free computational resources and training.
 ---
-The Cloud Workspace of the Common Fund Data Ecosystem (CFDE) will make it easy for a wide range of researchers to analyze data and work together.
-Our primary goal is to create a user-friendly environment where researchers can import their data, analyze their data alongside other Common Fund datasets, and use a variety of analysis tools and workflows.
-Our Cloud Workspace Implementation Center (CWIC) leverages the existing partnerships between the Texas Advanced Computing Center’s (TACC) unparalleled public high-performance resources, Galaxy’s open-source online interface for analyzing data and authoring workflows, and CloudBank’s tools that simplify cloud resource access and billing.
-By leveraging our existing resources and skills, this CWIC can streamline implementation of the Cloud Workspace.
-This Cloud Workspace will provide users with access to Common Fund datasets, allow users to import data from other sources, and allow for data integration and analysis.
-Users will have access to a wide range of tools, workflows, and pipelines developed by the CFDE, by Galaxy, and by other partners.
-In addition, users will have the flexibility to use custom or third-party tools within the workspace.
-The CWIC will cater to the needs of both novice and expert users by offering outreach, training, and support designed to meet the diverse needs of its users.
-This effort will include user manuals, online tutorials, and tools to help users manage computing costs across public and commercial computing resources.
-Current scientific discoveries can be expensive, relying on large datasets and intensive computational processing power.
-Notably, this Cloud Workspace will enable science across a broad set of researchers, providing access to large amounts of storage and compute at no cost to new users and trainees.
-By promoting data sharing, collaboration, and ease of access, the CWIC will speed up biomedical research and address high-priority challenges for our nation.
-The CFDE Cloud Workspace represents a significant step towards realizing the vision of broadening the community of scientists with the power to tackle complex research questions and drive innovation.
+The CFDE Cloud Workspace is designed to provide researchers with an accessible and collaborative environment for data analysis.
+It allows users to import and integrate data with Common Fund datasets while utilizing a wide range of analysis tools, workflows, and pipelines.
+The Cloud Workspace Implementation Center (CWIC) streamlines deployment by leveraging key partnerships: TACC’s high-performance computing resources, Galaxy’s open-source interface for data analysis, and CloudBank’s tools for simplified cloud access and billing.

+This workspace supports both novice and expert users by offering training, outreach, and cost-management tools to optimize resource usage.
+Users will have access to a variety of tools developed by CFDE, Galaxy, and other partners, with the flexibility to incorporate custom or third-party tools.
+By providing free storage and compute resources, the Cloud Workspace lowers barriers to entry, enabling researchers to work with large datasets and complex analyses.

+By fostering data sharing, collaboration, and ease of access, CWIC accelerates biomedical research and supports a broader scientific community in tackling high-priority challenges.
+This initiative represents a significant step toward expanding access to advanced computational resources and empowering researchers to drive innovation in the field.